Ibrahim2750mi/Fourier-s-Orchestra/README.md

 $ python src/generator.py

 ```
+The generated audio files will be in generated directory.

 In line 169 and 170 change the target arousal and valence values

 Note when having negative arousal target reduce arousal epochs to 90-120.

 ## Figuring out how to use data